mheberger/delineator/README.md

 1. unit catchment shapefiles: `cat_pfaf_##_MERIT_Hydro_v07_Basins_v01.shp`
 2. river flowline shapefiles: `riv_pfaf_##_MERIT_Hydro_v07_Basins_v01.shp`

 In these files, `##` is the Pfafstetter Level 2 basin code.
-See the figure above to determine which of the 61 different level 2 basins you need, depending on your region of interest.
+See the figure above to determine which of the 61 level 2 basins you need, depending on your region of interest.

 Unzip these files and save them to a folder on your hard drive.
-Then, in `config.py`, update the variable `HIGHRES_CATCHMENTS_DIR` and `RIVERS_DIR`.
+Then, in `config.py`, update the variables `HIGHRES_CATCHMENTS_DIR` and `RIVERS_DIR`.

 ## <a name="step3">3.
 Download simplified MERIT-Basins data</a>

-In "low-resolution" mode, the script will look for a simplified version of the unit catchments shapefiles.
-Download these files from:
+In "low-resolution" mode, the script will look for shapefiles with *simplified* unit catchment boundaries.
+I have created these files and you can download them here:

 [https://mghydro.com/watersheds/share/catchments\_simplified.zip](https://mghydro.com/watersheds/share/catchments_simplified.zip)